 Content management systems are necessary for building any company’s online presence.
-Types of content management systems vary depending on the needs of the business and often smaller systems are more effective for building websites faster, such as a micro CMS.
+Types of content management systems vary depending on the needs of the business and often smaller systems are more effective for building websites faster, such as an API-first micro CMS.

 There are 3 varying definitions of micro CMS' all with distinctive pros and cons.

 Table of contents

 Blogging is one of the ways you can increase your business online.
 You can use online platforms like Medium and dev.to to write and publish blogs with little effort and greater efficiency, targeting a wider and relevant audience.
 Let's discuss the advantages and disadvantages of this micro CMS below.

 - Ease of operation and minimum initial overheads: With platforms like Medium, you don’t need to invest much time or money into blogging.
 Within a few minutes you can create an account.
 Use the text editor to start building your content, add a category, and then publish it with the hit of a button.